ben-shepherd/larascript-framework-monorepo/libs/template/README.md

 1. Update the version in `package.json`
 2. Commit your changes
 3. Create a git tag for the version
-4. Push to GitHub
+4. Push to the repository
-5. The package will be published to the GitHub Package Registry
+5. The package will be published to the npm registry

 ## Template Features

-- TypeScript configuration
+- TypeScript configuration (extends base config)
-- Jest testing setup
+- Jest testing setup (extends base config)
-- ESLint and Prettier for code quality
+- ESLint and Prettier for code quality (extends base config)
 - Commit message linting with conventional commits
 - GitHub Actions ready
 - Branch name validation
 - Pre-commit hooks with Lefthook
+- Monorepo workspace integration

 ## Support

-For questions about this template or Larascript bundles in general, please refer to the main Larascript documentation or create an issue in the original repository.
+For questions about this template or Larascript packages in general, please refer to the main Larascript documentation or create an issue in the repository.